BETHEL BOTTLES- NICE CATCH, HAT CITY DIGGERS CATCHES TWO KACHELE MILKS BUT WHY SO RARE?

 A BOLD MOVE

 Alexander’s parents came from England.
-When Alexander was one years old, his mother died leaving his father to care for him and his four siblings.
+When Alexander was a year old, his mother died leaving his father to care for him and his four siblings.
 However, stability in Alexander’s childhood lasted only a few years by 1870 he had lost his father.
-Sources tell us nothing of Alexander’s life as an orphan in Canada and the heartache he must have felt for the loss of his father during these formative years, nevertheless, we learn that young Alex at 12 years old was forced to quit school and find employment at the same store his father had worked.
+Sources tell us nothing of Alexander’s life as an orphan in Canada nor the heartache he must have felt after losing his father during these formative years, nevertheless, we learn that at just 12 years old Alex was forced to quit school and find employment at the same store his father had worked.
 Alexander, however, did not work in the Butter and Egg department as his father had instead as fate would have it Alexander found himself in a section of the store that years later would have an impact on his life- the Drug Department.
 During his tenure at the store Alexander’s “thoughts often turned toward the United States so at age 16 Alexander left Canada and traveled to New Haven, Ct. in search of his uncle.
 Alex had saved $100 to make the trip an astonishing amount of money for a poor 19th-century lad.
 Unfortunately, Alexander couldn’t find his uncle when he reached Connecticut and he became “quite discouraged over his prospects.”
 Sources tell us nothing of this bleak time, however, we learn that Alexander eventually “fell into good hands” and was helped by a Mr. Williams and a railway conductor.
 They told him about a drug store that was being opened in South Norwalk, Ct. by a Mr. Hoyt.
 Twiss honed his skills at Hoyt’s pharmacy and in 1879 Alexander moved to Bethel, Ct and took a position with S.S.
 Dunning.
 In 1880 Alexander settled at Fountain Place (P.T.
 Barnum Square) and in 1882 he married Sarah B Starr the couple had three children.
 Sadly in the winter of 1888 Hattie the couples 6 month died of pneumonia.

-TO DATE: TWISS’ FATE UNKNOWN
+TO DATE: TWISS’S FATE UNKNOWN

-Little is known about Twiss’ life after his move to Bethel.
+Little is known about Twiss’s life after his move to Bethel.
 Directories tell us nothing and by the 1910s Twiss is no longer listed.
 He may have moved from Bethel or died.
 By the 1910s Twiss would have been sixty years old.
 The average life span by 1910 was 48.
 We dug the A. W. Twiss pharmacy (above) from a dump near Main St in Danbury proof Twiss’ potions made it outside P.T.
 Barnum’s hometown.